 The Geology Program

 The Department has modern and well-equipped laboratories in the Jepson Science Center equipped with advanced analytical instruments to support and reinforce classroom instruction and to provide opportunities for research.
 Major equipment items include petrographic microscopes (one with a fluid-inclusion stage), an x-ray diffractometer, a magnetic susceptibility instrument, and lab facilities for paleontology, sedimentology and geochemistry.
-The Jepson Science Center also has a scanning electron microscope facility that is shared by the science disciplines.
+The Jepson Science Center has a variable pressure scanning electron microscope with chemical capabilities that is shared by the science disciplines.
 For geological fieldwork, the department has GPS equipment, access to several boats, a core drill, surveying equipment, sediment corers, and for classroom study, an extensive collection of rocks, minerals, and fossils.
 The department also maintains a computer lab/classroom equipped with the latest Geographic Information Systems (GIS) software.

 Requirements for Geology Major